Why should pregnant women use organic and natural skin care products?

 Safe, Natural Skin Care

-Dr. Hauschka Skin Care has been 100% natural for over 45 years and is certified natural by NATRUE, a non-profit, international organization founded by the pioneers of natural and organic cosmetics.
+Dr. Hauschka has been 100% natural skincare brand for over 45 years and is certified natural by NATRUE, a non-profit, international organization founded by the pioneers of natural and organic cosmetics.
 NATRUE certification ensures that a product has met the strongest criteria available for natural and organic ingredients in cosmetics and is free of synthetic preservatives, fragrances, dyes and petroleum derived synthetics.
-To learn more about certification critieria, visit NATRUE.org.
+To learn more about certification criteria, visit NATRUE.org.

 How Dr Hauschka can help during & after pregnancy